^

 Treatment of Hodgkin's lymphoma

-Treatment of patients with IA, IIA, IB or IIB stages of the disease is usually performed using chemotherapy in combination with radiation therapy.
-Such therapy leads to the recovery of 80% of patients.
-In patients with the presence of the main tumor mass in the mediastinum, the timing of chemotherapy may be longer and before the start of radiotherapy, various chemotherapy regimens are used.
+Treatment of patients with stages IA, IIA, IB or IIB of the disease is usually carried out using chemotherapy in combination with radiation therapy.
+Such therapy leads to recovery of 80% of patients.
+In patients with the presence of the main tumor mass in the mediastinum, the duration of chemotherapy may be longer and various chemotherapy regimens are used before the start of radiation therapy.

-In the IIIA stage, combined chemotherapy is usually used in combination with radiotherapy to or without the main lesion zone.
-Recovery is achieved in 75-80% of cases.
+Stage IIIA is usually treated with combination chemotherapy, with or without radiation therapy to the primary lesion.
+Cure is achieved in 75-80% of cases.

-At the IIIB stage, polychemotherapy is required, sometimes in combination with radiation therapy.
-The use of radiotherapy alone does not lead to a cure.
+Stage IIIB requires polychemotherapy, sometimes in combination with radiation therapy.
+The use of radiation therapy alone does not lead to a cure.
 Recovery is achieved in 70-80% of cases.

-In IVA or IVB stages, polychemotherapy is used according to the ABVD scheme [doxorubicin (adriamycin), bleomycin, vinblastine, dacarbazine], resulting in a complete remission of 70-80% of patients, with 10-15-year survival without symptoms in 50% of patients.
-The MOPP scheme [mechlorethamine, vincristine (onkovin), procarbazine, prednisolone] is no longer used due to side effects, including secondary anemia.
-Effective are also the following drugs: nitrosourea, ifosfamide, cisplatin or carboplatin, etoposide.
-Promising is a combination of drugs Stanford V, representing a 12-week regimen of chemotherapy.
-Patients who do not achieve complete remission or who have relapsed within 12 months have a poor prognosis.
-In patients with relapse or refractory disease in the presence of a response to chemotherapy, autologous stem cell transplantation can be effective.
+In stages IVA or IVB, polychemotherapy is used according to the ABVD regimen [doxorubicin (Adriamycin), bleomycin, vinblastine, dacarbazine], leading to complete remission in 70-80% of patients, with a 10-15-year disease-free survival in 50% of patients.
+The MOPP regimen [mechlorethamine, vincristine (Oncovin), procarbazine, prednisolone] is no longer used due to side effects, including secondary anemia.
+The following drugs are also effective: nitrosoureas, ifosfamide, cisplatin or carboplatin, etoposide.
+A promising combination of drugs is Stanford V, a 12-week chemotherapy regimen.
+Patients who do not achieve complete remission or who have a relapse of the disease within 12 months have a poor prognosis.
+In patients with relapsed or refractory disease who have responded to chemotherapy, autologous hematopoietic stem cell transplantation may be effective.

-Chemotherapy with regimens like MEPP increases the risk of secondary leukemia, which usually develops after 3 years.
-Chemotherapy and radiation therapy increase the risk of malignant solid tumors (for example, breast, GI, lung, soft tissue sarcoma).
-Irradiation of the mediastinum increases the risk of developing coronary atherosclerosis.
-The risk of breast cancer increases in women 7 years after the completion of radiotherapy for nearby lymph nodes.
+Chemotherapy with MORR-like regimens increases the risk of secondary leukemia, which usually develops after 3 years.
+Chemotherapy and radiation therapy increase the risk of malignant solid tumors (eg, breast cancer, gastrointestinal tract, lung cancer, soft tissue sarcoma).
+Mediastinal irradiation increases the risk of coronary atherosclerosis.
+The risk of breast cancer increases in women 7 years after completion of radiation therapy to nearby lymph nodes.

 Program

-Medical examination, general blood test, platelets, ESR, biochemical blood test
+Medical examination, complete blood count, platelets, ESR, blood chemistry

-Radiography of chest organs at each visit, if chest CT was not performed
+Chest X-ray at each visit if chest CT was not performed

-The first 2 years - in 6-8 months, 3-5 years - in 12 months,> 5 years if there are violations on radiography
+The first 2 years - after 6-8 months, 3-5 years - after 12 months, > 5 years if abnormalities are detected on radiography

-Stages I and II: the first 5 years annually, At other stages: the first 2 years every 6 months, from 3 to 5 years - annually
+Stages I and II: first 5 years annually, other stages: first 2 years every 6 months, from 3 to 5 years - annually

 Every 6 months after neck irradiation